employee retention on a post it note

 The key to retaining top talent is making sure they are happy.
 You might be thinking to yourself, “Well, they haven’t complained . . .”
 Don’t be lulled into a false sense of security.
 Just because your workers haven’t come to you with concerns or don’t appear disgruntled doesn’t mean that they like their jobs.
 Their staying quiet could actually be a red flag, as they might not feel comfortable enough, or care enough, to approach you.

 Because silence doesn’t equal approval, and the estimated cost of employee turnover is 33% of employee annualized salary, it’s important that management know how to monitor employee satisfaction.
-As the talent management leader at Monarch HR Consulting, I routinely help organizations devise employee satisfaction measurement strategies.
-Below are a few of the tools I like to use.
+We routinely help organizations devise employee satisfaction measurement strategies.
+Below are a few of the tools we like to use.

 Tools for Monitoring Employee Satisfaction